inesochoa/inesochoa.github.io/index.md

 ## Short Bio

 I am currently a postdoctoral research associate at Columbia University.
 I moved to New York in July of 2015, after completing my PhD at [University College London](http://www.hep.ucl.ac.uk/).
-Before moving to London, in April 2011, I had completed my undergraduate studies in Physics at [Universidade de Coimbra](http://fisica.uc.pt/ax/main.php), where I am originally from.
+Before moving to London in April 2011, I completed my undergraduate studies in Physics at [Universidade de Coimbra](http://fisica.uc.pt/ax/main.php), where I am originally from.

 ## Physics